• Skip to primary navigation

 What to serve with Corned Beef and Cabbage Egg Rolls:

 I love to serve my egg rolls with Traditional Irish Potato Soup or Traditional Irish Potato Boxty and Irish Soda Bread and maybe a salad.
-Of course, there is also Shrimp with Green Sauce to consider too!
+Of course, they would pair beautifully with my shrimp and chicken fried rice, too!
 Corned Beef and Cabbage Egg Rolls are also a great appetizer to serve at a St Patrick’s Day party, or really any party for that matter.

 Looking for more Irish inspired food for St. Patrick’s Day, check out my Ten Irish Recipes for St. Patrick’s Day Roundup.